Most people believe that smaller classes lead to better education outcomes. Teachers know from experience that they teach better in a small classroom.

 Some people debate the value of small classes.
 Teachers know that they teach better when they can reach individual students instead of a sea of nameless faces.
 The research clearly shows that small classes are better.
 They lead to higher graduation rates, more student engagement and more creative teaching.

-How does our list compare to yours?
+How does my list compare to yours?
 Is there something else you’d add?
-Let us know!
+Let me know!

-Are your class sizes manageable, or are you feeling completly overwhelmed with the number of students you deal with each class period?
+Are your class sizes manageable, or are you feeling compeletly overwhelmed with the number of students you deal with each class period?
 Is it time to start thinking about making some changes?